Bifold Door Installation Cost

 Before hiring someone to fit your bifold doors, you should consider the following checklist:

-• Check their accreditations which may include a Level 2 Diploma in specialist installation occupations for door systems.
+• Do they have the necessary qualifications?
+Check if they hold a Level 2 Diploma in specialist installation occupations for door systems.

-• Make sure they have at least 5 years' experience installing bifold doors.
+• Do they have sufficient experience?
+Make sure they have at least 5 years' experience installing bifold doors.

-• Check that they have public and employer's liability insurance.
+• Do they have the right insurance coverage?
+Verify that they have both public and employer's liability insurance.

 FAQs